 Commercial licensing is also available; please contact us if you are interested.

 - Stanford CoreNLP

-An integrated suite of natural language processing tools for English in
+An integrated suite of natural language processing tools for

 Java, including tokenization, part-of-speech tagging, named

 - Stanford Parser

 Implementations of probabilistic natural language

 parsers in Java: highly optimized PCFG and dependency parsers,